 Because of the immense benefits of women's education in the sectors of economics, health, politics, and sociocultural interactions, it is evident that nations' perspectives need to shift to view this problem as one of the most pressing.
 In many cases, cultural values and traditions block potential improvements.
-In particular, social norms are frequently identified as one of the main reasons for gender disparities.36 The consensus regarding social norm theory contains a few main components about how norms operate in societies:
+Social norms are frequently identified as one of the main reasons